givemepower8/Phaser3Practices/docs/COC.md

 Farming strategy is very different from war strategy.
 You are not looking for 3 stars but just for maximum profit.

-Easy farming strategy is use electro dragons, lavaloonian, miners, pekka bowler.
+Easy farming strategy is use electro dragons, lavaloonion, miners, pekka bowler.

 ## TH12 Base design